Looking Back at CodeLaunch 6 Winner: KidStrong

 The Sharps know that the last few years have been “a wild ride,” but they understand that the next few years will be even wilder.

 “We have a lot of really cool stuff in the pipeline,” said Megin.
 “And we’re obsessed with helping kids.
 Because of CodeLaunch, we’re on our way to doing that on a greater level than we ever thought possible!”

 Follow KidStrong on Facebook at @kidstrongHQ, Instagram at @kidstrong_, LinkedIn at @skilz-for-kids, and Twitter at @kidstrong_.

 About CodeLaunch 8

 CodeLaunch is an annual seed accelerator competition between individuals and groups who have software technology startup ideas.
 The event was founded by Code Authority, a software development company in Frisco, TX in 2012.

 Since its inception, CodeLaunch has accelerated numerous startup companies and has curated over 1,000 applications from all across the United States and Worldwide.
 The purpose of the competition is to accelerate the best startups with mission-critical seed services provided by sponsors.
 There’s no cost nor surrendered equity to participate in the competition and all ideas are protected under an NDA.

-CodeLaunch VII will take place Thursday, September 10th at the Comerica Center in Frisco, TX.
+CodeLaunch 8 will take place Thursday, November 5th at the Comerica Center in Frisco, TX.
 In addition to the entrepreneur competition, CodeLaunch features a Startup Expo trade show that is beneficial for other startups who can meet up, network, and connect with interested supporters and investors.

-Click here to learn more about what’s new for CodeLaunch VII or RSVP to the CodeLaunch event on September 10th!
+Click here to learn more about what’s new for CodeLaunch 8 or RSVP to the CodeLaunch event on November 5th!